willem4/grass-python-hands-on-lunch/README.md

 ## 1.4 Interactive python enviroment
-Instead of using the python environment, it is also possible to connect to the grass python libraries from a locally setup python environment.
+Instead of using the python environment, it is also possible to connect to the grass python libraries from a locally setup python environment using [Anaconda](https://www.anaconda.com/download/).
 This has advantages of interactive code development, as well as interfacing with other python libraries which can be installed using conda (or otherwise pip).

 * Start an Anaconda prompt (from Start menu)
 * Install a clean anaconda environment with jupyter